RENCI-NRIG/CICI-SAFE/readme.txt

     bob tells sdx controller its address space
     $>route 192.168.20.1/24 192.168.34.2 sdx c3

-  9. setup routing in client side
+  9. [OPTIONAL]
+    For sdx demo, I added scripts to automatically configure the routing table with quagga in client slice.
+These scripts depends on the IP addresses assigned to client slice, the topology of client slice, which node in client slice is stitched to sdx slice, and the gateway in sdx slice. setup routing in client side
     An example command of adding an entry to the routing table is as follows, this only supports dest IP address with /32 netmask
     Another way to do this is using Quagga with zebra enabled, and add routing entries in zebra.conf, dest ip with any netmask is supported
     In the demo, to enable communication between CNode1 in alice and CNode1 in bob, the commands are: